pytest-dev/pytest/doc/en/writing_plugins.rst

 .. code-block:: python

     def pytest_addhooks(pluginmanager):
-        """ This example assumes the hooks are grouped in the 'hooks' module. """ from my_app.tests import hooks
+        """ This example assumes the hooks are grouped in the 'sample_hook' module. """ from my_app.tests import sample_hook

-        pluginmanager.add_hookspecs(hooks)
+        pluginmanager.add_hookspecs(sample_hook)

 For a real world example, see `newhooks.py`_ from `xdist <https://github.com/pytest-dev/pytest-xdist>`_.